theintencity/flash-network/README.md

 # Flash-accessible UDP and TCP network transports

+This project was migrated from https://code.google.com/p/flash-network on May 17, 2015.

 Traditionally, web browsers have limited access to the networking stack on the host computer.
 This project aims at providing a simple JavaScript API to facilitate secure access to network transports such as UDP, TCP and peer-to-peer connectivity to the web applications from within